If you are new to this series you may want to start at the beginning HERE.

 Benefits of a food co-op

 Even though stores buy in season items closer to the actual store, they still have to include transport time and shelf life into their decision when to pick.
 Food co-ops usually get their produce the day of or day after the produce is picked. so it can be the freshest and most prime time for picking.
 A lot of people say this makes the produce taste better.

 Most co-ops get you the produce at around 50% off the price the store.
 This is often cheaper then when you shop the sale prices at stores.

-This is also a great way to get your family eating a variety of healthy fruits and veggies.
+This is also a great way to get your family eating a variety of healthy fruits and veggies while still saving money on food.
 During the summer there are lots of fruits and winter there is usually more veggies in your packs.
 When you get new things you have never cooked before you learn new ways to cook them and your family tries new items.